Hybrid marketing is a combination of traditional and digital marketing, guided by hybrid strategy.

 As the lines between marketing, customer experience and sales channels are increasingly blurred, customers expect a consistent and seamless experience interacting with brands across all channels, platforms and devices.

-A hybrid marketing strategy uses technology and digital transformation to create customer experiences across marketing, sales, customer service, product, operations and throughout the entire organization.
+A hybrid marketing strategy uses technology and digital transformation to create customer experiences across marketing, sales, customer service, product, operations and throughout the entire organisation.

 While the approach to marketing may have evolved, the core approach to business has not changed: